wildfly/quickstart/payment-cdi-event/README.md

     $JBOSS_HOME/bin/standalone.sh

-or if you are using windows
+or if you are using Windows

     $JBOSS_HOME/bin/standalone.bat